You tested positive. The contact tracer never called. Here's why

 With one full-time and four part-time staffers, the health department had to prioritize who would get a call.
 They decided to focus on people over age 60, people who might not have access to medical care, and those who tested positive in group settings like daycares.

 "It was hard because we didn't want to let our community down," she says.
-But, as a small health department in a rural county with – at the peak – nearly 500 cases in one day, she says, "we just had to make the pivot."
+But, as a small health department in a rural county with – at the peak – more than 275 cases in one day, she says, "we just had to make the pivot."

 Perfect world, meet messy reality